Cal-GLU Side Effects

 Generic Name: calcium gluconate

-Note: This document contains side effect information about calcium gluconate.
-Some of the dosage forms listed on this page may not apply to the brand name Cal-GLU.
+Note: This page contains information about the side effects of calcium gluconate.
+Some of the dosage forms included on this document may not apply to the brand name Cal-GLU.

-Some side effects of Cal-GLU may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Cal-GLU may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to calcium gluconate: oral tablet

 Get emergency medical help if you have any of these signs of an allergic reaction while taking calcium gluconate (the active ingredient contained in Cal-GLU) hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Less serious side effects of calcium gluconate may include: